Coach-Me-Mobile/InnerWorldApp/documentation/PRD-by-dev-checklist.md

 [ ] **Implement LLM conversation pipeline**
 [ ] Create FastAPI endpoints for conversation requests.
-[ ] Connect to Neo4j to retrieve GraphRAG context.
+[ ] Connect to Neptune to retrieve GraphRAG context using Gremlin queries.
 [ ] Call Claude API with RAG context and return response.
-[ ] Implement OpenAI embeddings for semantic search.
+[ ] Implement OpenAI embeddings for semantic search in Neptune.

 ---